Republicans Worry Trump Is Falling Into The Arms Of 'Chuck And Nancy'

 Cramer said such a reaction was common among his fellow Republicans on Capitol Hill.
 "I will tell you," he said, "it's not surprising to me that people are concerned, particularly about the short-term extension of the debt ceiling."

-The GOP leadership had been pushing for an 18-month deal on the debt ceiling, looking to send a message of stability, but also to push the issue beyond next year's midterm elections.
+The GOP leadership had been pushing for an 18-month deal on the debt ceiling, looking to send a message of stability but also to push the issue beyond next year's midterm elections.

-Trump went even further on Thursday, appearing to side again with Schumer expressing openness to eliminate the debt ceiling altogether.
+Trump went even further on Thursday, appearing to side again with Schumer, expressing openness to eliminate the debt ceiling altogether.

 "It could be discussed," Trump told reporters during a Cabinet meeting.
 "There are a lot of good reasons to do that."